-Have you ever noticed the innovation, focus and intentionality of churches when they first start?
 In the beginning, just about any leader can make a decision and it’s very easy to get the ball moving in the right direction.
 Right, wrong and even confusing strategies are made and executed because sitting still is not an option.

 During this time, it’s interesting to note that the attendance growth typically exceeds giving growth.
 There is a giving lag because it takes time for new believers to start making financial contributions to the church’s vision.

-As the new believers become fully devoted follwers of Christ, the financial growth begins catching up with the numerical growth.
+As the new believers become fully devoted followers of Christ, the financial growth begins catching up with the numerical growth.
 When this happens, subtle changes can be noticed.
 They start out small, but new habits quickly form.
 The increased finances give churches the confidence to hire new staff members in hopes of further expanding the numerical attendance.

 Before, sitting still was not an option, now churches start taking root.
 Once a necessity, change is now an inconvenience.
 In fact, it almost becomes agonizing because it threatens the status quo.
 As necessary changes become obvious, many churches simply avoid the warning sings and don’t make any changes until they absolutely have to.